PSO Autopilot Manual

 1. Verify the changed material is inside one of your DirectoriesToScan directories.

 2. The material may be a Material Instance whose parent hasn't changed.
-PSO Autopilot fingerprints the scanned assets, not their dependency chains.
 Re-save the parent material to force a new timestamp.

 Q: How do I manually clear the fingerprint cache?